ak2yny/MUA-Mod-Converter/README.md

 ## Instructions

 (example for PS3)
-  1. Extract a mod into any folder.
+  1. Extract a mod into any empty folder.
+     - For **boosters**, but only if the mod's already in the game and only for **console** versions: Instead get the .fb packages from the required mod/character from the assets and put them into any empty folder.
+     - For **boosters**, but only if the mod's already in the game and only for **PC** versions: Instead extract the booster into any empty folder.
-  2. Make any modifications for the mod in this folder, such as installing boosters, fixing skins, etc.
+  2. Make any modifications for the mod in this folder, such as installing boosters, fixing skins, etc. *
   3. Extract these tools into the same folder (complete contents).
      If necessary, install the requirements.
      Note: there is no build that you can extract, currently.